 Dr. A. JAMEER BASHA

-T. S. Arun
+ARUN THUNDYILL SASEENDRAN

 Aim:

-To develop a prototype that can detect the spoofed mails and will be able to block the mails from entering into the receiver’s mailbox.
+To develop a product that can detect the spoofed mails and block the mails receiving server end before entering into the receiver’s mailbox.

 Summary:

 Email Spoofing is a well-known threat to the information security.
-In the recent past several email spoofing attacks have been executed resulting huge losses in terms of Information Security and monetary loss.
-This proposal provides a comprehensive solution to provide immunity against Email spoofing attacks at the receiving mail server side.
-The solution provided in this proposal, primarily makes use of the MIME headers available in the email along with industry standard algorithms to detect spoofed emails, stop from reaching the inbox of the recipient and to send alerts to authorized persons as and when spoofed emails are received.
-The proposal provides three custom algorithms making use of MIME data and also make use of Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) to provide a comprehensive solution in a fail fast manner.
+In the recent past several email spoofing attacks have been executed resulting huge losses in terms of information security and monetary loss.
+This proposal provides a comprehensive solution to provide immunity against email spoofing attacks at the receiving mail server side.
+The solution provided in this proposal, primarily makes use of the MIME headers available in the email along with industry standard algorithms to detect spoofed emails, stop them from reaching the inbox of the recipient and to send alerts to authorized persons as and when spoofed emails are received.
+The proposal provides three custom algorithms making use of MIME data and also makes use of Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) to provide a comprehensive solution in a fail fast manner.
 The results are demonstrated in a live system using Apache James Mail Server.
-The solution provided can easily be adopted to any messaging and communications server with minimal changes.
+The solution provided can easily be adopted to any messaging and communications server containing similar architecture with minimal changes.

 Introduction:

 E-mail spoofing is a term used to describe (usually fraudulent) email activity in which the sender address and other parts of the email header are altered to appear as though the e-mail originated from a different source.
 Email spoofing finds a wide variety of victims who may be attacked for a multiple reason.
-Initially when a mail is sent from a server, it passes through the Domain mail server and passes through the receiver’s mail server environment.
-The proposed algorithm inside the mail server environment, which detects the spoofed mails using the raw MIME format associated with every mail.
+Initially when a mail is sent from a server, it is rounted by the domain name server to the receiver’s mail server environment.
+The proposed algorithm is placed as a pluggable product inside the receiver mail server environment, which detects the spoofed mails using the raw MIME format associated with every mail.
 The MIME format consists of variety of details that are related to the specific mail.
-The proposed algorithm retrieves specific fields from the MIME format and use them in identifying the spoofed mails that differs from the legitimate mail.
-Once the spoofed mails are detected using the set of algorithm they are prevented from entering further into the standard algorithm that are associated with regular mail servers.
-Hence this mechanism prevents the spoofed mails from entering into the receiver’s mail box.
-This proposed solution not only prevents the mails from entering into the mail box but also adds an additional functionality of alerting to some authorized person regarding the spoofed mails.
+The proposed algorithm retrieves specific fields from the MIME format and uses them in identifying the spoofed mails that differs from the legitimate mail.
+Once the spoofed mails are detected using the set of algorithms they are prevented from entering into the receiver’s mail box.
+This proposed solution not only prevents the mails from entering into the mail box but also adds an additional functionality of alerting to configurable authorized person regarding the spoofed mails.

 Objective:

-The main objective of this proposed system is to detect the spoofed mails at server side itself.
+The main objective of this proposed system is to detect the spoofed mails at the receiving server side itself.

 To stop the spoofed mails from entering into the receiver’s mailbox.

-To alert the authorized persons regarding the spoofed attack.
+To alert the authorized persons regarding the spoofed attack with a detailed report.

-To prevent data, lose due to fraudulent emails.
+To prevent data loss due to fraudulent emails.

 To enhance the security in the receiver’s mail server.